 Charging the Battery

-The e-bike battery is very much like a mobile phone battery and should be cared for in much the same way.
+The e-bike battery is akin to a mobile phone battery and should be cared for in exactly the same way.

 - Avoid leaving the bike plugged into the charger once it has reached full capacity.
 Leaving it on charge for more than 5 hours will accelerate the degradation of the battery and affect its ability to hold a full charge.

-- Only use the genuine Ebikemotion charger supplied with the bike.
+- Only use the genuine MAHLE charger supplied with the bike.